rabbitmq/rabbitmq-website/docs/oauth2-examples/index.md

  * Docker must be installed
  * Ruby must be installed
  * make
+ * `git clone https://github.com/rabbitmq/rabbitmq-oauth2-tutorial`.
+This github repository contains all the configuration files and scripts used on all the examples.

 ## Getting started with UAA and RabbitMQ {#getting-started-with-uaa-and-rabbitmq}